Your Taxes: If You’re a Freelancer

 A Business That Loses Money

 It’s not ideal that your business loses money.
 (That kind of misses the point, right?)
-If the IRS sees someone who has a full-time business, and in more than three years out of the last five loses money, it will make them look closer.
+If the IRS sees someone who has a full-time business, and in more than three years out of the last five loses money, it may make them look closer.

 Perfectly OK: Things didn’t go well with your business this year or last year, and you took a loss.